 This provided a much-needed revenue stream for the retailer at a time when many areas of its business were non-operational.
-Thanks to the success of the Made to Measure program, Dunelm is looking at how it can incorporate appointment scheduling into other lines of business over the long-term.
+Thanks to the success of the Made to Measure program, Dunelm has evaluated how it can incorporate appointment scheduling into other lines of business over the long-term.

 Takeaway: With appointment scheduling, it doesn’t have to be an all-or-nothing implementation.
 Dunelm rolled out remote appointments for one of its product lines, validated the demand its customers had for appointment scheduling, and then began expanding the appointment model to other offerings.